PeterEklund/meteor-base/README.md

 # meteor-build-deploy
-Automation docker container to build and deploy with Meteor Up (mup).
+Automation docker container to build and deploy with Meteor Up (mup), and merge with git.

-## Programs
+## Packages
 - node
 - meteor
 - git